julianchurchill/text-adventure/README.md

 Backlog
 =======

-- About dialog email is wrong - should be chewielouie03 - not chewielouie
 - After accepting Laby Bella's quest to find her the potion ingredients you can't talk to her anymore
 - Ruby Board still shows Love Potion task when finished.
 Nor is it added to Room of Deeds